 This happened in San Francisco—in the 70s a paradise for the sexually adventurous—and coming after the time I worked as Rouben Mamoulian‘s amanuensis, which was after the time I posed nude for a blind sculptor in St-Paul-de-Vence, which was after the time I danced topless in a mob-run bar in Red Hook, which was after the time I was the night solfeggist at ASCAP…

 So anyway.
 One lovely summer evening about six weeks after I hit the city I went with a (legit) actress friend to a house party up on Potrero Hill, mostly because she enticed me with the information that the party would be featuring a hot tub.
 (Am such a pushover for hot tubs.)
 Well, at the party there was this cute but obvious older guy from London (trimmed ginger beard, open shirt, bead bracelet—no one goes California like the English) named Peter, who owned the house and who invited me seulement for a session of coke+quaaludes and a nice soak later, after all the other guests have left.
 Then he gave me his card.
-(This was the first time a man ever gave me his business card before we had sex, but it wouldn’t be the last)…
+(This was only the second time a man ever gave me his business card before we had sex, and it wouldn’t be the last)…

-Part 2 here.
+Part 2 here or below.